Mitchy1993/dndcloud/content/Worlds/1. The Forgotten Realms/Characters/Npc's/High Moors/Shango Modar.md

 His two closest friends Luna & Fenrir asked Shango to perform "*The Biting*" on them as a sign of love and solidarity despite whatever the future may bring.
 Shango obliged, mixing their werewolf blood with vampirism creating hybrid spawns.

-He never found his mother, but he did find a family in the Order of the [[Blood Hunters]].
+Shango tried but was never able to find his parents, however he did find a family in the Order of the [[Blood Hunters]].
 He now serves as a lieutenant, alongside Fade, working for [[Lyra Dawnfury]].